rsksmart/RSKIPs/IPs/README.md

 ## RSKIP status terms
 * **Draft** - an RSKIP that is open for consideration
-* **Accepted** - an RSKIP that is planned for immediate adoption in the reference client, i.e. expected to be included in the next reference client hard fork.
+* **Accepted** - an RSKIP that is planned for immediate adoption in the reference client, i.e. expected to be included in the next reference client release.
-* **Adopted** - an RSKIP that has been adopted in a previous reference client hard fork.
+* **Adopted** - an RSKIP that has been adopted in a previous reference client relese.
 * **Deferred** - an RSKIP that is not being considered for immediate adoption in the reference client.
-May be reconsidered in the future for a subsequent hard fork of the reference client.
+May be reconsidered in the future for a subsequent release of the reference client.
 * **Rejected** - an RSKIP that was rejected

 ## RSKIP purpose terms